leflamme/blockchain/README.md

    git clone <your-repo-url>
    cd <your-repo-folder>

-"The default `.env` is already configured to work with the `docker-compose.yml` database service (db, blockchain, sail, password)."
+The default `.env` is already configured to work with the `docker-compose.yml` database service (db, blockchain, sail, password).

 2. **Prepare Laravel `.env` file:** Navigate to the `frontend` directory and copy the example environment file.